 Dolls!
 There are so many great programs that need them: first responders, foster care, family shelters, Angel Tree and Operation Christmas Child, just to name a few.
 I love buying them, and making little accessories so the child gets 2 toys in one.
-We’ve decided to pack cloth dolls in our 5-9 age girl shoeboxes this year.
+We’ve decided to pack cloth dolls in our 5-9 age girl shoebox gifts this year.
 My friend designed a wonderful doll sleeping bag for them using just one sheet of felt!
-This is a great craft for beginner sewers, scouts, craft groups etc.!
+PLUS, this is a great craft for beginner sewers, scouts, craft groups etc.!
 Here is the easy peasy tutorial WITH PICTURES!

 The sleeping bag is perfect for the cloth “rag” dolls we get from Dollar Tree.
 They are cuddly and soft and come in a variety of fabric patterns with 2 slightly different skin color tones and hair colors.

-The measurements are currectly listed as 10″ on the Tan Hair Colored Plush Rag Dolls.
+The measurements are currectly listed as 10″ just like the Tan Hair Colored Plush Rag Dolls.

 And of course each doll is just $1!
 Both types are adorable!
-You could check your local stores – however mine are usually out of stock.
-We ended up buying them online, and having them shipped to the store for FREE.
-They notified us when they arrived in the store for easy pickup!
+You could check your local stores – however mine are usually out of stock OR they only have 1 or 2 available.
+We decided to buy them online at Dollar Tree, and having them shipped to the store for FREE.
+They notified us when they arrived in the store for very easy pickup!

 Directions for the Doll Sleeping Bag:

 You can pick up sheets at your local JoAnn Fabrics, ACMoore and Michaels.
-Here is the listing at Michaels if you prefer to purchase online.
-And here is a large assorted color pack from Amazon.
+But here is a large assorted color pack from Amazon.